-More scrutiny expected for Marine Corps after fatal disaster at sea
+More scrutiny expected for Marine Corps after fatal, ‘preventable’ disaster at sea

 “It cuts across the entire Corps, it is outrageous, it is deadly, and it has to change,” Garamendi said in an interview.

-The congressman said that committee members will be briefed by Marine Corps officials about its safety issues next week, and that he will seek participation from Gen. David H. Berger, the service’s commandant, at an open hearing in May.
+The congressman said that committee members will be briefed by Marine Corps officials about safety issues next week, and that he will seek participation from Gen. David H. Berger, the service’s commandant, at an open hearing in May.

 “I will invite the commandant to testify about the culture of safety — or, rather, the lack of a safety culture in the Marine Corps, and demand answers to how the Marine Corps plans to deal with this,” Garamendi said.